Introduction to Desensitization and Counterconditioning

 Response substitution is a behavior modification technique in which a pet that exhibits an undesirable behavior is taught to exhibit an alternative behavior.
 The alternative behavior should be incompatible with the original behavior; that is, the two behaviors cannot be done simultaneously.
 For example, it is not possible to both sit and jump up at the same time, making those behaviors incompatible.

-Response substitution is most useful in situations that only cause a low or moderate emotional response.
+Response substitution is most useful in situations that cause only a low or moderate emotional response.
 For example, dogs that are excited to greet people often jump up on them.
 You can use response substitution to teach your dog to sit rather than jump.
 Similarly, dogs that bark when guests arrive can be taught to lie down on a mat until the guests have settled.

-To train the alternative response, it is important to use high value reward.
+To train the alternative response, it is important to use a high value reward.
 Behaviors that are rewarded will be repeated.
 Positive reinforcement-based training will ensure that your pet continues to exhibit the appropriate behavior consistently, over time.

 What does a desensitization and counterconditioning session look like?